 Generation Next recognises not everyone can attend our face to face events so we are trialling this new initiative to make information on critically important topics available nationwide via webcast.
 To maximise accessibility the webcast is free of charge.

 Setting up and executing these webcasts entails considerable costs.
-Please consider helping us offset these costs by purchasing our handbooks.
-All proceeds from handbook sales are used to cover the cost of our free webcasts, non-profit events and research.
+Please consider helping us offset these costs by purchasing our handbooks or donating.
+All proceeds are used to cover the cost of our free webcasts, non-profit events and research.